 - Dependability - Sectional garage doors today tend to be extremely dependable.
 They’re also durable since they’re anchored in more places than a single panel door.
 They’ll typically last longer which means less frequent garage door replacement and finding parts for them is easy.

 - Automation - It’s a simple matter to add your sectional garage door to the Internet of things.
 This allows you to operate it remotely from anywhere in the world.
 While the same can be done with a single panel door the more complex lifting mechanism makes it a riskier proposition.

 - Maintenance - More moving parts means more things that can break down and the sectional garage door has many more moving parts than the single panel door.

 - Commonality - Let’s face it, everyone has this type of door so it’s very difficult today to make your sectional door stand out from the herd.
 Something to consider if your home has a distinctive design.

 - Expense - Sectional doors are more expensive than single panel doors simply because there are more panels that need to be fabricated and fit together and all that fitting-together hardware costs money too.
-So do tracks and rollers and everything else.
+So do tracks, springs and rollers and everything else.

 If you want to provide your home with a distinctive look it’s hard to beat the single panel garage door.
 If however, you want something very dependable that takes up minimal space the sectional garage door may be a better choice.
-Talk to the pros at A Better Garage Door about these and other replacement garage doors.
+Talk to the garage door professionals at A Better Garage Door about these and other replacement garage doors.